Filip-2002/AI-live-camera/README.md

 - You can change the model size in `run_webcam_wbf.py` on lines 52 (`"--coco"`) and 53 (`"--oiv7"`) depending on your machine’s performance:
   - If your machine is struggling, use `"yolov8s.pt"` and `"yolov8s-oiv7.pt"`, or `"yolov8m.pt"` and `"yolov8m-oiv7.pt"`.
   - Make sure to download the corresponding model weights in **Step 4**.

+- By default, the script automatically selects GPU if available, otherwise falls back to CPU.
+You can force this behavior with ` --device cuda` (GPU) or ` --device cpu`.

+- Use the ` --save` flag to save processed output (works for both webcam and video files).
+Saved videos go into `videos/outputs/`.